-Private gifts have provided a significant portion of the University’s resources for a number of years and must continue to do so in the future if Michigan is to prosper and fulfill its responsibilities and mission.
-The success of our efforts to secure large gifts in recent years has been due in large measure to the collaboration between the University’s central administration, schools, colleges, regional campuses, units and volunteer leadership.
-A key factor in this cooperative process was the decision, made in 1983, to institute a University-wide system for the coordination of activity related to major gift prospects.
-This group generally consists of individuals and organizations thought to be capable of making a gift of $100,000 or more within a five-year period.
-These prospects are assigned to a development professional who serves as the prospect manager.
-More broadly, and in order to maintain a long-term program that is donor-centric in nature, coordination guidelines are necessary for donors at all levels.
+Private gifts have provided a significant portion of the University of Michigan’s (“U-M”) resources for decades and must continue to do so in the future if Michigan is to prosper and fulfill its responsibilities and mission.
+The success of our efforts to secure large gifts in recent years has been due in large measure to the collaboration between the university’s central administration; schools, colleges, and units (“SCUs”); regional campuses; and volunteer leadership.
+A key factor in this cooperative process was the decision, made in 1983, to institute a university-wide system for the coordination of activity related to “major gift prospects.”

 Considerations and Assumptions